zooniverse/panoptes/README.md

 0. Submit a Pull Request
 0. Wait for feedback or a merge!

-Your Pull Request will run on [travis-ci](https://travis-ci.org/zooniverse/Panoptes), and we'll probably wait for it to pass on MRI Ruby 2.3 and JRuby 1.7.18 before we take a look at it.
+Your Pull Request will run on [travis-ci](https://travis-ci.org/zooniverse/Panoptes), and we'll probably wait for it to pass on MRI Ruby 2.3.

 ## License